 First line of treatment focuses on pain relief, followed closely by protecting the feet using supportive devices.
 “The right shoes and orthotics are really important as protective devices,” Dr Suresh says.
 “Some people rely on orthotics indefinitely.
-Others will just use them until they strengthen their feet, their core and their balance.”
-At The Foot Clinic, 3D scanners accurate to 0.1mm are used as gold standard to capture the shape of the foot and manufacture prescription orthotics.
-“And we provide a 100% guarantee that your orthotics will be comfortable and do what they need to do to provide the support you need.”
+Others will just use them until they strengthen their feet, core and balance.”
+At The Foot Clinic, 3D scanners - accurate to 0.1mm - are used as the gold-standard to capture the shape of the foot and to manufacture prescription orthotics.
+“We provide a 100% guarantee that your orthotics will be comfortable and do what they need to do to provide the support you need.”

 We also use a Power Plate to stimulate small nerves in your feet and legs to help improve balance.
 This piece of tech is engineered to stimulate proprioceptive nerves and activate the body’s natural reflexive response.
 I was first trained in its use by Dr Emily Splichal from the Evidence Based Fitness Academy, New York City.
 It’s now used by our Podiatrists along with manipulations and fascial releases of the feet and legs to reset the foot position and hold it in place.
 It’s super important to do this so our body learns to reposition itself and hold in place to both treat injuries and also create postural strength to protect yourself and avoid further injuries.

 A lot of our patients are also runners.
 It’s a great type of exercise not just physically but also mentally.
 Runners can be very prone to foot injuries, especially if you don’t have adequate strength in your feet and legs, and that can be incredibly frustrating for you.